Dasharo/docs/docs/unified-test-documentation/dasharo-performance/403-device-boot-measure.md

 1. Proceed with the
     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).

-## DBM001.001 Device boot measure after coldboot (Ubuntu 22.04)
+## DBM001.001 Device boot measure after cold boot (Ubuntu 22.04)

 **Test description**

-This test aims to verify whether the DUT boots after coldboot and how long this process takes.
+This test aims to verify whether the DUT boots after cold boot and how long this process takes.
 This test case may be re-done several times to to average the results and specify the platform stability.